 I wasn’t going to go into this museum at first because I was pretty museumed-out but I met up with my parents and sister here so decided to kill some time in the exhibits.
 I am dying to go back and finish because this may have been one of the best Old Master collections I’ve ever seen.
 However, I made a beeline for the two Vermeers in the exhibit.
 He’s my favorite artist!

-Another Museum Island location; this museum is called the “new” museum but ironically contains some of the oldest stuff, namely a fantastic Egyptian collection.
+Another stop on the aptly-named Museum Island; this museum is called the “new” museum but ironically contains some of the oldest stuff, namely a fantastic Egyptian collection.
 I really wanted to Akhenaten, Nefertiti, and three daughters but most people go to see the Nefertiti bust.
 If you like Egyptian and Greco-Roman art, then this is a good place to start!

 Museum of Natural History